 Author's main message

 Recent evidence suggests that the effects of a high concentration of immigrant children on the educational outcomes of native children vary from negative to zero, depending on the country.
 Policymakers need to carefully consider any available evidence for their own country before implementing educational or immigration policies to address this problem.
-However, in most cases, the negative effects are rather small and seem to be related to disadvantaged immigrants.
-Thus, the effects might be remedied by improving immigrant children’s language acquisition and providing general support to all children from disadvantaged backgrounds.
+However, in most cases, the negative effects are rather small and seem to be related to disadvantaged immigrants or refugees.
+Thus, the effects might be remedied by improving immigrant children's language acquisition and providing general support to all children from disadvantaged backgrounds.

 This concern has led to increased interest in whether there are educational spillover effects on the educational achievement of native children from having immigrant children in the same classroom or school.
 The question is whether native children are influenced by the ethnic composition in schools or classrooms, and if so whether they suffer or gain from being in a school or classroom with a higher share of immigrant children.